claby2/axiomatic-set-theory/README.md

 ```

 This pattern -- defining a set using `Classical.choose` and then providing a lemma stating its properties -- recurs throughout the project.
-For instance, the construction of pairs, singletons, unions, intersections, and power sets follow a similar methodology.
+For instance, the construction of pairs, singletons, unions, intersections, and power sets follows a similar methodology.
 Uniqueness results can then be proven separately when necessary.

 ### Relations and Functions

-Once these basic building blocks are in place, the formalization extends to ordered pairs, produxts, relation, and functions.
+Once these basic building blocks are in place, the formalization extends to ordered pairs, products, relations, and functions.
 Ordered pairs are defined following Kuratowski's approach as outlined in Enderton:

 ```lean